greenm01/ec4x/docs/ec4x_specs.md

 #### 2.3.2.1 Spaceports

 Spaceports are large ground based facilities that launch heavy-lift ships and equipment into orbit.
-They require one month (one turn) to build and have five docks available for planetside ship construction.
+They require one month (one turn) to build and have five docks available for planet-side ship construction.

 #### 2.3.2.2 Shipyards